-Creating and Making Forum, College of Architecture, Univeristy of Oklahoma
+MATERIAL TECHNOCRACY: Eladio Dieste and Reinforced Brickwork / Creating and Making Forum, College of Architecture, University of Oklahoma with Brian Skrovig

 Eladio Dieste: Political & Material Landscape